19 Must-Have Tools To Begin Your CRO Journey

 Once you’ve gathered and analyzed all the necessary website visitor data using the above-mentioned research tools, it’s time to move to the next stage – create a hypothesis – for your (next) experiment(s).

-A data-backed hypothesis is the key to properly running a CRO experiment.
+A data-backed hypothesis is key to properly running a CRO experiment.
 Here are some must-have tools to use when crafting a hypothesis.

 Craig Sullivan’s hypothesis framework